toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 ---
 This past week I read [Lowly Midwestern Engineer's article](https://lowlyswe.substack.com/p/my-experience-getting-a-tech-job) about finding a job in tech without any industry experience.

 I sympathized with much of his narrative, and thought it would be interesting to share my thoughts on the same theme.
-There are no straight lines in nature and, for what it's worth, here's some info about the squiggly path that led me to where I am.
+There are no straight lines in nature and, for what it's worth, here's some info about the squiggly line that led me to where I am.

 ## Life before tech

-For nearly a decade after graduating from college, I wandered around working a series of ignominious jobs that had little or nothing to do with technology.
+For nearly a decade after graduating from college, I wandered around working ignominious jobs that had nothing to do with programming software.
 I was trying to be a journalist, and spent large amounts of time writing for alt weeklies, magazines, and digital news startups.

 Since this work was intermittent and low-paying, I often had to supplement my income by taking on side gigs.
 I wrote descriptions of fiber optic products, worked as an incredibly ineffective mover, and, for a brief spell, made lattes and smoothies at a coffee bar embedded in a Williamsburg, Brooklyn Whole Foods.

-My biggest scoop as a journalist came when I discovered that the economics of the job I was pursuing were no longer viable.
+My only scoop as a journalist came when I discovered that the economics of the job I was pursuing were no longer viable.

 Broke and disappointed, I demurred to the reality that I would be happier doing something else.